Laz people: Population and geographical distribution

 The total population of the Laz today is only estimated, with numbers ranging widely.
 The majority of Laz live in Turkey, where the national census does not record ethnic data on minor populations.

 Settlements

 Area

 The majority of the Laz today live in an area they call Laziǩa, Lazistan, Lazeti or Lazona name of the cultural region traditionally inhabited by the Laz people in modern northeast Turkey and southwest Georgia.
 Geographically, Lazistan consists of a series of narrow, rugged valleys extending northward from the crest of the Pontic Alps (Anadolu Dağları), which separate it from the Çoruh Valley, and stretches east–west along the southern shore of the Black Sea.
 Lazistan is a virtually a forbidden term in Turkey. the name was considered to be an 'unpatriotic' invention of ancien regime.

-Laz ancestral lands are not well-defined and there is no official geographic definition for the boundaries of Lazistan.
+Laz ancestral lands are nota well-defined and there is no official geographic definition for the boundaries of Lazistan.
 However, parts of the following provinces are usually included: